berrak/SensorWLED/README.md

 # Arduino library SensorWLED

-The Arduino library `SensorWLED` splits the input `DC varying analog signal` into components, i.e., provides the capability of a `sample-and-hold` circuit.
+The Arduino library `SensorWLED` splits the input from a varying analog signal from the ADC into components, i.e., provides the capability of a `sample-and-hold` circuit.
 The library has methods that return ADC input as read (*instant*), while other functions hold the peak sampled value while decaying with user-set decay parameters.

 ## Use cases